Spring Boot Webhook Bot

 Project Structure and Dependencies

-First, ensure you have the necessary Spring Boot dependencies in your pom.xml:
+First, ensure you have the necessary Spring Boot dependencies in your pom.xml then, add the following dependencies in to pom.xml

 <dependencies>